rizkyilhampra/cctv-weather/README.md

 The app will:
 - Start and wait for the scheduled execution time
 - Run the capture/analysis/reporting task at configured times
+- Automatically retry failed HLS streams with Firefox (enabled by default)
 - Continue running and repeat on the next scheduled time
 - Automatically restart if it crashes (Docker restart policy)